awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

 ## Step 1: Import Training Data<a name="gs-console-create-dataset"></a>

 To import time\-series data into Amazon Forecast, create a dataset group, choose a domain for your dataset group, specify the details of your data, and point Amazon Forecast to the S3 location of your data\.
-You use a time series of [historical electricity usage](getting-started.md#gs-upload-data-to-s3) as an example for the target time\-series data\.
+You use a time series of [historical electricity usage](getting-started.md#gs-upload-data-to-s3) as an example for the target time series data\.

 **Note**
 This exercise assumes that you haven't created any dataset groups\.
 If you previously created a dataset group, what you see will vary slightly from the following screenshots and instructions\.